 Mizuno Breath Thermo Running Gloves a few years ago.
 I also have a pair of Saucony Ulti-Mitts – I love having the extra “flap” that I can use for extra warmth at the start of my run and then tuck away once I warm up.

 If it’s only a little chilly out (40s), I like to at least keep my ears warm.
 Sometimes a Bondi Band Moisture Wicking Headband is enough, or I might add a fleece headband on top of it.
 I have also turned a cheap fleece beanie hat into a ponytail hat.
 The trick it to find a fleece hat with a seam down the top, and rip a hole in the seam (no sewing required).
+I have a few knit hats that I’ve gotten as race swag that I wear on runs.

 It’s also a good idea to pick up a neck warmer.
 You can find affordable ones at sporting goods stores – check near their ski apparel.
 The one pictured below is by BULA.
 The Buff Original Headband can also work as a neckwarmer or headband.